• Skip to primary navigation

 Print Recipe Pin Recipe

-Super moist, gooey, decadent-tasting, yet deceptively healthy, this grain-free banana bread gets a baklava vibe from toasted walnuts, cinnamon, and dates.
+Super moist, gooey, and decadent-tasting, this grain-free banana bread gets a baklava vibe from toasted walnuts, cinnamon, and dates.

 Alanna Taylor-Tobin